cakephp/docs/en/tutorials-and-examples/blog-auth-example/auth.rst

 There is not much to configure, as we used the conventions for the users table.
-We just set up the urls that will be loaded after the login and logout actions is performed, in our case to `/posts/` and `/` respectively.
+We just set up the urls that will be loaded after the login and logout actions is performed, in our case to ``/posts/`` and ``/`` respectively.

-What we did in the `beforeFilter` function was to tell the AuthComponent to not require a login for all `index` and `view` actions, in every controller.
+What we did in the ``beforeFilter`` function was to tell the AuthComponent to not require a login for all ``index`` and ``view`` actions, in every controller.
 We want our visitors to be able to read and list the entries without registering in the site.

-Now, we need to be able to register new users, save their username and password, and more importantly encrypt their password so it is not stored as plain text in our database.
-Let's tell the AuthComponent to let not authenticated users to access the users add function and the implement the login and logout action::
+Now, we need to be able to register new users, save their username and password, and more importantly hash their password so it is not stored as plain text in our database.
+Let's tell the AuthComponent to let un-authenticated users to access the users add function and the implement the login and logout action::

     <?php